-ELECTRICAL WIRING should conform with the latest edition of National Electrical Code ANSI/NFPA No. 70 and/or local authority having jurisdiction.
+Electrical wiring must conform with National Electrical Code, ANSI/NFPA No. 70 when installed in the United States, the CSA C22.1 Canadian Electrical Code, Part 1, when installed in Canada, and/or the local authority having jurisdiction.
 A separate electrical circuit should be run from the entry box with a fused disconnect switch in this circuit.
-See wiring diagram's in Figures #15, & #16, for suggested circuitry and field wiring.
+See wiring diagram's in figures 15 below, & 16, page 12, for suggested circuitry and field wiring.
 Wiring for zone valve installations are furnished with zone valve packages.